juji-io/site/blog/could-a-chatbot-become-a-career-counselor-what-do-students-think.md

 The four themes derived from the study can be used to guide the implementation of a chatbot as a career counselor for students.
 For more detailed information on this study, please refer to our [full paper](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1264&context=amcis2019).

 A chatbot as a counselor could be helpful for both students and counselors.
 For students, they could receive advice at any time of the day and receive answers to burning questions.
 For counselors, the repetitive tasks, such as answering frequently asked questions could be mitigated.
-Overall, I think this use case could be extremely valuable in a learning environment.
+Overall, I think this use case could be extremely valuable for chatbot designers or developers focused on education applications.